 You can order your digital copy of the game from the Nintendo Store on the Switch itself, or visit Nintendo’s website where you can log into your Nintendo account to purchase the game.

 Either way, the game will be loaded onto your Switch – assuming your Switch is connected to the internet – and it looks set to be one of the biggest game files ever released.
 According to the official product page on the Nintendo eShop, the base file size of Tears of the Kingdom comes in at 18.2 GB.

 The speed of the download will be dependent on your broadband set-up, so it’s never a bad idea to make sure you have the best broadband for gaming.
 That way, all you need to do is wait for the launch date and you can start exploring new areas of Hyrule before anyone else.

-If you're looking to buy a console for your children, there's a lot to consider such as prices, security and the number of child-friendly games.
-So which is the best games console for kids?Read our best consoles for kids guide
+If you're looking to buy a console for your kids, there's a lot to consider, such as prices, security and the number of child-friendly games.
+So which is the best games console for children?Read our best consoles for kids guide